 In some modern instances of fœtuses born without any appearance of brain or spinal marrow, which are called by Mons.
 Beclard amyelencephalous, and which have been examined with accuracy, the membranes of the brain and spinal marrow form membranous pouches or pipes filled with a yellow and viscid fluid, if it have not been evacuated during parturition, in which case the cranium and spinal channel only contain the flaccid membranes.
-Sometimes these membranes have been supposed to be filled with the dropsical fluid of hydrorachis, which, by its pressure has occasioned absorption of the elementary or perfect medulla; at all events, the generality of instances, in which the spinal marrow and brain have been wanting, have been accompanied with a bifid or defective spine, and are properly noticed here.
+Sometimes these membranes have been supposed to be filled with the dropsical fluid of hydrorachis, which, by its pressure, has occasioned absorption of the elementary or perfect medulla; at all events, the generality of instances, in which the spinal marrow and brain have been wanting, have been accompanied with a bifid or defective spine, and are properly noticed here.
 It is generally supposed that, the yellowish and viscid fluid contained in the membranes of the cranium and spinal canal is the elementary fluid or rudiment, from which solid brain and spinal marrow are usually organized, whose perfect organization, from some unknown cause, has been suspended or has ceased.
 In most cases, the origin of the spinal nerves is deranged or deficient.
-Besides the total absence of all perfectly organized brain and medulla spinalis, various instances have been recorded of different kinds and degrees of imperfection.
-For instance, when the foctus is born anencephalous or without brain, there is commonly a deficiency in the cervical portion of the spinal canal; the same occurs when a feetal monster is born acephalous or without a head.
-The spinal marrow may be formed into two portions instead of being continuous : or it will be found bifurcated or forked in the monsters born with two heads and one body, or in those
+Besides the total absence of all perfectly organized brain and medulla spinalis; various instances have been recorded of different kinds and degrees of imperfection.
+For instance, when the foctus is born anencephalous or without brain, there is commonly a deficiency in the cervical portion of the spinal canal; the same occurs when a fcetal monster is born acephalous or without a head.
+The spinal marrow may be formed into two portions instead of being continuous: or it will be found bifurcated or forked in the monsters born with two heads and one body, or in those born with one head and two bodies.
+Its length and size may be irregular and a canal may exist in its internal structure.
+Even in the generality of those instances the spine has been bifid or otherwise imperfect.
+When the spinal marrow has been longer than usual, it has been generally found so in the cases of spina bifida.
+Indeed, as a knowledge of those monstrosities is rather curious than of practical utility, and as such imper-

-Morgagni, Ep. xii. de sed et causis; et Ep. xlviii.
+Morgagni, Ep.
+XII. de sed et causis; et Ep.
+XLVIII.